Skparab1/go/README.md

 - planning on changeing it to csv-based sourcing
   - not super easy (like p5js)
   - plain js is used
-  - maybe i could add some graphcis
+  - maybe i could add some graphics